theta360developers/plugin-guide/docs/troubleshoot.md

 - Shutdown versus Sleep mode
      - Press and hold power button 3-4 seconds to shutdown, red LEDs will flash - Pressing power button quickly will start Sleep Mode, no LEDs
 - Battery Status
-     - No display on Camera, requires using THETA mobile app or REST API commend
+     - No display on Camera, requires using THETA mobile app or REST API command